alenny32/archrice-dotfiles/README.md

 # archrice-dotfiles
-config dotfiles for archrice that is stow compatible
+config dotfiles for my arch build that are stow compatible